Molecular diversity as a biosignature: Pairwise dissimilarity tests

-\subsection{Maximum $p$-Value across diversity orders}
+\subsection{Maximum $p$-value across diversity orders}

 To evaluate the behavior of our rank-based test, we compared it against two classical nonparametric alternatives: the Mann–Whitney $U$ and Kolmogorov–Smirnov (KS) tests.\cite{mann1947test, massey1951kolmogorov} Each was applied pointwise across the diversity domain, and each sample pair was summarized by the maximal corrected $p$-value observed over $q$ (see Methods).
 This is the same evaluative framework used in the main analysis, differing only in the choice of test statistic.
 The Mann–Whitney test captures relative shifts in central tendency; the KS test responds to cumulative rank differences.
 Both are nonparametric and widely used, providing natural points of comparison.
-Results are shown in \ref{fig: max_mwu} and \ref{fig: max_ks}, respectively.
+Results are shown in section~\ref{fig: max_mwu} and section~\ref{fig: max_ks}, respectively.

-Both tests produce dissimilarity structures that differ notably from dissimilarities estimated with the empirical $p$-value (see Fig.~2).
+Both tests produce dissimilarity structures that differ notably from dissimilarities estimated with the empirical $p$-value (Fig.~2).
 In several cases, the resulting partitions include groupings that lack compositional or contextual coherence.
-While these tests also evaluate each diversity order $q$ independently, they rely on classical distributional statistics that may respond strongly to local fluctuations, even when distributions remain largely overlapping.
+While these tests also evaluate each diversity order $q$ independently, they rely on classical distributional statistics that may be strongly affected by local fluctuations, even when distributions remain largely overlapping.